pingswept/me30-website/content/notes/feather-programming.md

 Learn the [basics of Python syntax](https://www.w3schools.com/python/python_syntax.asp) at the easy-to-follow Python W3 Schools website.

+Then review and bookmark the [CircuitPython Essentials](https://learn.adafruit.com/circuitpython-essentials/circuitpython-essentials) page from Adafruit.

 Look for more Python getting-started information to come here soon!